 Ask the airline.
 Call the airline or ask other people who have flown in the same airline before for information like if they offer bassinets for baby, drinking water, hot water, baby food, first aid kit, emergency meds, toys, etc. With this info, you will know what to expect and what not to bring.

 Call.
 Call the hotel to confirm if they offer crib and have them prepare it before your arrival.
 If you are staying with your relatives, ask if they can borrow a crib and set it up for you.

 Decide.
 Decide if you want to buy an extra seat for your baby.
 Kids above 2 years old require a seat for themselves.
-Also, decide if you want to bring stroller, car seat, and baby carrier.
-Ask the airline if they charge for stroller.
+Also, decide if you want to bring a stroller, car seat, and baby carrier.
+Ask the airline if they charge for a stroller.
 Don’t always assume that you get the first 2 checked bags free.
-Stroller is helpful especially when walking around the airport.
+A stroller is helpful, especially when walking around the airport.
 You can always leave it at the gate prior to boarding.

 Pack to Unpack.
-I believe you need a skill in packing especially now that you have a baby.
-Strategic means that the way you pack your things in your checked in bags is the way that will be easier for you to unpack and look for stuff when you get home or to the hotel.
+I believe you need skill in packing especially now that you have a baby.
+Strategic means that the way you pack your things in your checked-in bags is the way that will be easier for you to unpack and look for stuff when you get home or to the hotel.
 Because you don’t want to waste a second looking for baby items in your pile of clothes with a cranky baby.
 So it is important to remember where you put each item.

 Order Online.
 Whenever we go to my in-laws, I always order the bulky things to their place ahead of time so I don’t need to carry a lot, like boxes of diapers, packs of wipes, cans of milk, baby foods, baby detergent, etc.

 Buy it there.
 Remember even third-world countries have formula, diapers, and the like.
 Just bring enough amount for a couple of days and buy the rest from there.
 But if you are brand specific and sure that it is not available there, then bring your own.